DougRogers/MemLeakDetect/README.md

 This project requires tbb.
 Microsoft's implementation of concurrent_unordered_map does not have the 'contains' function.
 I recommend using vcpkg to install tbb.  https://vcpkg.io/en/

+Usage:
+Declare MemoryLeakDetect statically:
+like:
+MemoryLeakDetect gMemLeakDetect;
+There are two optional arguments max number of leak reports additional path to .pdb files that are used.
+Separated by semi colons MemoryLeakDetect gMemLeakDetect(100, "C:\\Qt\\6.5.1\\msvc2019_64\\bin");

+Then call:
+    gMemLeakDetect.start();
+when you want collection to start.